queapp/core/docs/addspark.md

 - Go to que's online web ui (if you don't know where that is its probably at `[IP OF COMPUTER]:8000` or if you're running it locally it may be at `127.0.0.1:8000`);
 - Click the "Things" tab on the top of the screen
-- Click the green "Add a thing" button
+- Click the green "Add a thing" button, or the plus button in the lower left if you've added things in the past.
 - Enter in the information for the new thing - here's mine:

 ![1st screen](docs/spark-new-0.png)